DV

 ETF Comparison

-A head-to-head comparison of ProShares Ultra QQQ and Invesco QQQ Trust covering yield, cost, risk, and income potential.
+A head-to-head of ProShares Ultra QQQ and Invesco QQQ Trust covering leverage mechanics, daily-reset decay, volatility, cost, and distributions.

 Side-by-side snapshot